Student loans and grants in the United Kingdom: Mortgage style loans (1990–1998)

-Plan 1 & 4 (1998- present)
+Plan 1 & 4 (1998–present)

 Plan 1 loans were offered from 1998 to 2012 nationwide.
-They are no longer used in England and Wales, which moved to Plan 2 in 2012, but are still offered in Northern Ireland.
-In Scotland, students were transitioned to Plan 4 after 2012- which is identical albeit for a higher repayment threshold.
+They were retained in Northern Ireland and Scotland after that time.
+Scottish students were later moved to a modified "Plan 4", which is identical save for the increased repayment thresholds.
+They are no longer offered in England and Wales.

 Repayments do not begin until the April after graduation or leaving a course.
 Thereafter, repayments are fixed at 9% of gross income above a threshold, as shown in the table below.
 The interest rate for these loans is the lower of either the Bank of England base rate plus 1%, varying throughout the year, or the RPI measure of inflation, set each September to the value from the previous March.
-On average, student with these loan accrued a total debt of £25,000.

-Plan 1 & 4 loans are written off after the following periods:
+Plan 1 & 4 loans are written off after a period of time; this varies depending on when and where they were taken out: